 The Definition of “One Size Fits All” Has Changed

 Traditionally Cloud Solutions providers and VARs alike worked on and sold one product (cloud solution).
-The benefit is 100% of the focus, communication, investment and training is on that one product.
+The benefit is 100% of the focus, communication, investment, and training are on that one product.
 However, it also means that every prospect is offered only one option.
 It’s like going to the podiatrist for your annual checkup – how are they supposed to know about your general health?

 When I met a prospect while I worked at other Cloud Solution Firms, it was difficult to know if there was a fit with the customer, because our expertise was limited and we were biased to think it was always the right solution.
 Even when consultants knew the product wasn’t perfect, we had the choice to make if the product was not the perfect fit: tell the prospect and lose the sale OR sell them the software anyways and make a lot of adjustments and custom scripts to make the software “work”.

 Now, rather than saying the product “fits all”, we know it is the expertise that fits all, and that our customers need to be accompanied on their cloud transformation… not led on the one path that we know.